epage/epage.github.io/blog/blog/toml-09.md

 and synced them into each other.
 This puts a burden on us to ensure that any changes to `toml` or `toml_edit`s shared tests get synced back to the other.

-As a second line of defence, parsing of the AST is shared in the [`toml_parse`] crate.
+As a second line of defence, parsing of the AST is shared in the [`toml_parser`] crate.

 As a third-line of defence, the conversion from the AST to the logical structure and the `serde` implementations are maintained in such a way that we can diff the implementations.
 However, this is noisy and requires us to remember to sync even changes, much like the tests.